Can I Validate an Address While Using addMarker?

 No. How was that for a fast answer?

-addMarker is a function of Google's mapping service, and—little—known fact— Google doesn't actually validate addresses.
+addMarker is a function of Google's mapping service, and—little—known fact—Google Maps' mapping service doesn't actually validate addresses.
 So, if you're looking for a little validation, you'll need to try a different approach in order to get it.
-In short, if you want an address validated, go to an address validator.
+In short, if you want an address validated, you'll need to run it through an address validator.
 You know...like us.

 The "Scenic Route" Answer